PaperMC/docs/docs/paper/dev/api/scheduler.md

 ## Scheduling tasks

 Scheduling a task requires you to pass:

-- your plugin's instance,
+- Your plugin's instance
-- the code to run, either with a `Runnable` or `Consumer<BukkitTask>`,
+- The code to run, either with a `Runnable` or `Consumer<BukkitTask>`
-- the delay in ticks before the task should run,
+- The delay in ticks before the task should run for the first time
-- if you're scheduling a repeating task - the period in ticks between each execution of the task.
+- If you're scheduling a repeating task - the period in ticks between each execution of the task

 ### Difference between synchronous and asynchronous tasks